ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 ##### data-close-button-aria-label**

-This element includes the value of the aria label attribute for the screenReaderCloseButton text.
+Optional string used as ARIA label for close button.

 ##### common attributes